Liar Liar: Critical response

 The film received positive reviews from critics.
 On Rotten Tomatoes, it has a rating of 83%, based on 63 reviews, with an average rating of 6.90/10.
 The site's critical consensus reads, "Despite its thin plot, Liar Liar is elevated by Jim Carrey's exuberant brand of physical humor, and the result is a laugh riot that helped to broaden the comedian's appeal."
 On Metacritic, it has a score of 70 out of 100, based on 20 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave it an "A−" grade from an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and stated, "I am gradually developing a suspicion, or perhaps it is a fear, that Jim Carrey is growing on me," as he had given negative reviews to his previous films Dumb and Dumber and Ace Ventura: Pet Detective.
+Roger Ebert of the Chicago Sun-Times gave the film three out of four and wrote, "I am gradually developing a suspicion, or perhaps it is a fear, that Jim Carrey is growing on me," as he had given negative reviews to his previous films Dumb and Dumber and Ace Ventura: Pet Detective.

 Some critics noted similarities between the plot with that of an episode of The Twilight Zone entitled "The Whole Truth" where a used-car salesman comes into ownership of a car that is haunted and forces him to tell the truth so long as he owns it.
 In particular, one scene that bears a resemblance to an element used in Liar Liar is the part where the salesman's assistant asks for a raise, and he is compelled to come clean that there is no raise.